bauripalash/bauripalash/README.md

 🌾 <https://palashbauri.in>

 - 🏫 Study :
-    * Currently doing Diploma in Elementary Education at a Teachers' Training College.
+    * Currently doing Bachelor's in English Literature at NSOU
 - 🔭 I’m currently working on :
-    * Mewl programming language,
+    * Publishing my First Book
-    * Bauri Protocol, experimental alternative to TCP/IP
+    * Dinolog protocol
 - 🌱 I’m currently learning :
     * How to not talk stupid.
     * Philosophy of Reality